owid/importers/bp_statreview/README.md

 [OWID country standardizer tool](https://owid.cloud/admin/standardize).
 The resulting file must be saved as `config/standardized_entity_names.csv`, with columns `Country` and `Our World In Data Name`.
-5. Execute again the cleaning script, now that countries are harmonized.
+5. Execute again the cleaning script, now that countries are harmonized, by running:
 ```
 python bp_statreview/clean.py --countries_are_standardized
 ```
 This time it should work without raising any warnings.
-6. Update the data in the grapher database.
+6. Update the data in the grapher database, by running:
 ```
 python bp_statreview/write_to_grapher.py
 ```